-23 Arthur's Stone, Dorstone, HR3 6AX Catch your breath on the stroll to Arthur's Stone, much of it on quiet lanes.
+23 Arthur's Stone, Dorstone, HR3 6AX

+Catch your breath on the stroll to Arthur's Stone, much of it on quiet lanes.
 This spellbinding Neolithic burial chamber is said to have inspired C.S.
 Lewis, making its way into The Lion, The Witch and The Wardrobe as the stone table on which Aslan is sacrificed.
-According to Watkins, it is approached by ley lines from three directions.
-It aligns with Snodhill Castle, Urishay Castle, Longtown Castle and Skirrid Fawr, also known as the Holy Mountain.
+According to Watkins, ley lines run in three directions, including an alignment with Snodhill Castle, Urishay Castle, Longtown Castle and Skirrid Fawr, also known as the Holy Mountain.

 From here, follow the footpath down to Dorstone to complete the trail.